-On July 11, Governor Abbott announced that Texas has requested FEMA Individual Assistance program for 15 counties; Brazoria, Chambers, Galveston, Harris, Jackson, Jasper, Jefferson, Liberty, Matagorda, Montgomery, Orange, Polk, San

-Jacinto, Walker, and Wharton.
+On July 11, Governor Abbott announced that Texas has requested FEMA Individual Assistance program for 15 counties; Brazoria, Chambers, Galveston, Harris, Jackson, Jasper, Jefferson, Liberty, Matagorda, Montgomery, Orange, Polk, San Jacinto, Walker, and Wharton.
 Additional counties may be requested at a later date as damage assessments are completed.

-Acting Governor Patrick announced that the Texas Health and Human Services Commission (HHSC) received federal approval allowing recipients of the Supplemental Nutrition Assistance Program (SNAP) to apply for replacement benefits for food lost or destroyed from Hurricane Beryl.
+Acting Governor Patrick announced that HHSC received federal approval allowing recipients of SNAP to apply for replacement benefits for food lost or destroyed from Hurricane Beryl.
 The Special Supplemental Nutrition Program for Women, Infants and Children (WIC) is also replacing food and formula benefits lost during the hurricane.